Jaguaré (footballer)

-Jaguaré Bezerra de Vasconcelos (14 May 1905 in Rio de Janeiro – 27 August 1946 in Santo Anastácio (SP)), generally known as Jaguaré in Brazil and as Jaguare de Besveconne Vasconcellos in France, was a Brazilian association football goalkeeper.
+Jaguaré Bezerra de Vasconcelos (14 May 1905 – 27 August 1946), generally known as Jaguaré in Brazil and as Jaguare de Besveconne Vasconcellos in France, was a Brazilian association football goalkeeper.
 When playing with CR Vasco da Gama, he won the championship of Rio de Janeiro.
 He also played for FC Barcelona, Sporting CP and SC Corinthians Paulista.
 The most successful period of his career was in the 1930s with the French club Olympique Marseille.
 In Brazil, he is also considered to be the person who popularised the use of gloves by goalkeepers.